OmegaPointZero/BugTraq/README.md

     + All .ejs files that access the PRs need to be updated to deal with names
 + message.ejs
     + Make message input and button area look better
+    + Fix sidebar, is old and points to dead links and is incomplete

 #### Bigger things to add